Values and Honesty

 The Deerfield Values Statement

-A student-authored statement guides all our actions, behavior, and conduct at Deerfield Academy.
+Written and adopted by the Student Council in 2012, this statement guides all our actions, behavior, and conduct at Deerfield Academy.
 It reads:

 “I will act with respect, honesty, and concern for others and will seek to inspire the same values in our community and beyond.”

 This statement is the basis for every rule found in this book and should itself be regarded as the single most important rule at Deerfield.

 Any community can survive only in an atmosphere where honesty—and the trust that results—is a guiding principle; at Deerfield we value honesty above all.
 Dishonesty is a breach of trust and subjects a student to disciplinary action.
 Any student who lies during a disciplinary hearing may be liable for dismissal.

 Academic integrity is of the utmost importance at Deerfield Academy and must be one of the guiding principles in the life of every student.
 At the core of academic integrity is a bond of trust between teacher and student.
 By affixing their name to a piece of work, students pledge that, unless properly cited, the work is entirely their own.